Group 1: Libertarians

 So we have a situation where communist societies can start but not succeed while libertarian societies could succeed, but can’t start.

 Given most people are non-libertarians if you want to live in an open, inclusive society made up of a wide range of diverse people, that anyone can be a part of, then it will not be a libertarian society.
 If you want to live in a normal place with normal people you have to accept collectivism.

-Non-libertarian societies can take many forms; communism, democracy, dictatorship, feudalism, monarchy, the list goes on.
+Non-libertarian societies can take many forms; communism, democracy, dictatorship, feudalism, monarchy, and the list goes on.

-Of all possible non-libertarian societies, a good meritocratic democracy with limited government and low taxes is probably as good as its going to get for libertarians.
+Of all possible non-libertarian societies, a good meritocratic democracy with limited government and low taxes is probably as good as it is going to get for libertarians.

-Given a libertarian society is impossible for now, libertarians living in democracies may already be living in close to the best type of society possible.
+Given a libertarian society is impossible for now, libertarians living in democracies may already be living close to the best type of society practically possible.

 The good news for libertarians

 Societies are not binary 100% libertarian or 100% collectivist.
 Try to focus on and expand the more libertarian aspects of society as it is.

 It makes no sense to be angry at non-libertarians who deny everyone liberty.
 There are reasons most people are like that, it’s not their fault, they are the normal ones.

 The combined efforts of libertarians and non-libertarians to improve our rulers is part of what has led to the most prosperous world with the highest quality of life that has ever existed; right here right now.